-Prior to each Ayahuasca ceremony, we offer floral baths, which help to cleanse your energetic fields and connect you with the plants we work with.
+Prior to each Ayahuasca ceremony in the Jungle, we offer floral baths, which help to cleanse your energetic fields and connect you with the plants we work with.
 We’ll also discuss your intentions and your ideal outcomes from your experience.
 Our Shipibo shamans will guide you as you begin your healing journey and integrate your intentions into the personalized icaros (songs of the plants) that they sing directly to you during the ceremony.

 All this is done in the native Shipibo dialect, passed down through our lineage of Shamans from generation to generation.
 This time-honored tradition has a far-reaching ancestral legacy of plant spirit shamanism, in which the knowledge and healing energies of the plants are transmitted through the icaros sung in ceremony in order to heal a wide range of mental, emotional, spiritual, and physical ailments.
 With their rich cultural history and expansive knowledge of medicinal plants of the Amazon, our loving tribe of “light workers” cleanse and purify the space and set the stage for truly profound and deeply healing work.